willchang/white-backgroundify/README.md

 # white_backgroundify

 This script takes input images and pastes them onto a new image with a white background.
-The new image's width will be `2160`px and its height will be dependent on the mode selected.
+The new image's width will be `2160`px by default (configurable in the script) and its height will be dependent on the mode selected.

 # Usage